arendst/Tasmota/TEMPLATES.md

 # Templates

-Find below a the available templates as of October 22nd, 2019.
+Find below the available templates as of October 22nd, 2019.
 More template information can be found in the [Tasmota Device Templates Repository](http://blakadder.github.io/templates)

 ## Bulb
 ```